rontarrant/gtkDcoding/docs/_posts/2019-03-19-0019-disappearing-text-entry.md

 And that’s two down.

 Next time, I’ll introduce you to images on buttons and how to swap them.
-Until then, happy D-coding and may you find a less tired cliché than I have in these blog posts.
+Until then, happy D-coding and may you find a less tired cliché than I have in other blog posts.